-I've designed a very needlessly detailed formicarium.
-Its sole purpose is to fulfill some requirements I need for housing for my experiments, which you can see here: http://www.formicult...el-ant-keeping/
+I've designed a formicarium where its sole purpose is to fulfill some requirements I need for housing for my experiments, which you can see here: http://www.formicult...el-ant-keeping/

 I could have stacked boxes on top of each other but think of all the work I could have saved if I did that.
 No, we must put to use the 36"x36" piece of glass I bought that's just lying around doing nothing.
 Also as a temporary architect and engineer, I must be a real dick to anyone who has to build my designs.
 Really shot myself in the foot there!